AstroMined/pygithub-mcp-server/docs/active_context.md

 # Active Context

 ## Current Focus
-Improving overall test coverage, with a particular focus on implementing real API testing as outlined in ADR-002.
-We've successfully fixed failing tests, improved error handling, and significantly improved test quality by replacing mocks with realistic data structures.
+Resolving integration test failures with a focus on providing a robust test suite that properly interacts with the GitHub API.
+We've been addressing key issues related to timezone handling, error reporting, and test performance following our real API testing approach as outlined in ADR-002.

 Our current focus is on:
+1. Fixing integration test failures to ensure they are reliable and robust
+2. Improving datetime handling for consistent timezone-aware operations
+3. Enhancing error handling and reporting, particularly for rate limits
+4. Optimizing test performance, especially for rate limit tests
+5. Ensuring tests don't make assumptions about repository state
-1. Implementing real API testing through integration tests
+6. Maintaining and expanding our ADR-002 approach of real API testing
-2. Creating realistic test fixtures that don't rely on mocks
-3. Improving converters test coverage with realistic data structures
-4. Addressing low-coverage modules (client, rate_limit, operations)
-5. Ensuring all new tests follow the ADR-002 approach of avoiding mocks
+# Active Context

 We've made several improvements to test coverage, fixed bugs, and enhanced error handling.
 Key enhancements include: